dudifrid/encryptor/encryptor/README.txt

 The main function extensively exploit the benefits of Java Reflection, and thus makes the code simple and concise.

-Encdec is a class, but behaves like an abstract class that contains the very basic methods of encryption and decryption of bytes (hereinafter, enc and dec, respectively).
+Encdec (from: "encryption-decryption") is a class that contains the very basic methods of encryption and decryption of bytes, to be overriden and mocked by other classes.

-These methods are implemented (or, more precisely, overriden) by the classes CaesarEncdec, XorEncdec, and MultEncdec.
+These methods are implemented overriden by the classes CaesarEncdec, XorEncdec, and MultEncdec.

-The reason why I decided not to make the class Encdec abstract is for testability reasons:
-When I test the class EncdecFile, that will be discussed in detail below, I want some abstraction that enables me to call the methods enc and dec and mock them, whenever they implement XOR or Mult or Caesar Encdec.

 The classes SimpleEncdec, DoubleEncdec, ReverseEncdec, SplitEncdec are powrefull encdec algorithm that are based upon the algorithms above.